-The evidence for the association of cell phones and brain tumors is growing.
-Brain tumor incidence is rising as well.
+The evidence for the association of cell phones and cancer, including brain tumors, is growing.
+Brain tumor incidence in some areas are rising as well.
 See Scientific Literature – Brain Tumors on our site for more information.
-Visit our home page MDSafeTech.org to look at more of the science and policy.
+Visit our home page MDSafeTech.org to look at more of the science of biological harm and policy.
 The Environmental Health Trust also has extensive information.
-EHTrust.org.
+EHtrust.org

-National Toxicology Program Report on Cell Phones and Brain Cancer
+National Toxicology Program Report on Cell Phones and Brain Cancer:Clear Evidence of Carcinogenicity

-The 10 year and $25 million dollar National Toxicology Program (NTP) study in 2016 showed a clear causation between cell phone radiation and cancer.
+The 10 year and $25 million dollar National Toxicology Program (NTP) study, concluding in 2018, showed a clear causation between cell phone radiation and cancer.
 There have been various criticisms of the NTP study, however, with an understanding of how toxicology studies are performed and the care in which this study was undertaken to remove confounding factors, the only conclusion is that it strongly supports both an association and causation.
-See Dr. Moskowitz thorough review Spin vs Fact NTP Study.
+This result is backed up by the Ramazinni See Dr. Moskowitz thorough review Spin vs Fact NTP Study.
 Some elements of the NTP study that were criticized were that

 - only males developed brain tumors. the literature indicates that there is frequently gender difference in outcomes in animal carcinogenicity studies.
 This could be due to differences in hormone levels.
 The literature also shows that females seem to have more neuroprotection than males.